-8.2 Vibratory Sheet Pile Driving Project Monitoring and Mitigation Protocols
+8.2 Monitoring and Mitigation Protocols for Vibratory Sheet Pile Driving and Casing Pipe Impact Pile Driving

-Visual monitoring protocols will be in place for all vibratory sheet pile installation and removal.
+Visual monitoring protocols will be in place for all vibratory sheet pile installation and removal as well as all casing pipe impact pile driving installation and removal.
 All observations will take place from one of the construction vessels stationed at or near the sheet piling location.
 No PAM operations will be utilized due to the likelihood of masking effects of the vibratory pile driving activities which will result in ineffective acoustic monitoring opportunities.
-Table 19 provides the list of the personnel on watch and monitoring equipment available onboard the construction vessel.
+Table provides the list of the personnel on watch and monitoring equipment available onboard the construction vessel.

-Table 19: Personnel and equipment compliment for monitoring g vessels during vibratory pile driving.
+Table 20: Personnel and equipment compliment for monitoring vessels during vibratory pile driving.

-ltem # on Construction Vessel
+Item # on Construction Vessel

 PSOs on watch 2

 Reticle binoculars 2

 Mounted thermal/IR camera system 1

 Mounted "big-eye" binocular 1

 Hand-held or wearable NVDs 2

 IR spotlights 2

 Data collection software system 1

 PSO-dedicated VHF radios 2

 Digital single-lens reflex camera equipped with 300-mm lens 1